csswizardry/csswizardry.github.com/_posts/2012-07-17-shoot-to-kill-css-selector-intent.md

 ## Real-life example

 A really good example of where I messed up on this myself is on a project I did at Sky; I had a selector which was simply `#content table{}`.
 (Eww, I even used an ID!!!)
-This is a troublesome selector for three reasons; firstly [it uses an ID which is a big no](/2011/09/when-using-ids-can-be-a-pain-in-the-class/), secondly it has a lot higher specificity than it needs to and lastly—and most importantly—it has a poor selector intent.
+This is a troublesome selector for three reasons; firstly [it uses an ID which is a big no](/2011/09/when-using-ids-can-be-a-pain-in-the-class/), secondly it has a lot higher specificity than it needs to and lastly — and most importantly — it has a poor selector intent.
 I wasn’t wanting to style these tables _because_ they were in `#content`, that was just how the DOM landed so that’s how I chose to target them. _Entirely_ my bad.

 For the first few weeks this was fine but then all of a sudden we needed to add some tables inside `#content` that didn’t want to look anything like the previous ones.
 Uh oh.
 My previous selector was far too far reaching, I was now having to undo a blanket style I’d set on _every_ table in the `#content` `div`.
 If I’d had a better selector intent then instead of: